GoogleCloudPlatform/cluster-toolkit/docs/tutorials/gromacs/spack-gromacs.md

 Several files will have been generated in the `test_run/` folder you created.

 The `md.log` and `slurm-1.out` files have information on the run such as performance.
-You can view these files by running the following command on the login node:
+You can view these files by running the following commandsq on the login node:

 ```bash